MEGAN LYSTER

 KIM POLLOCK

-I am a 27-year-old Pakeha woman who lives in Wellington and is a mother to a 6-year-old son.
+I am a Pakeha woman who lives in Wellington and is a mother to a son.

 I have an intellectual disability, and I am a creative and kind person.
 I am also a hardworking person as a security guard and an advocate for my peers.
 I am developing her leadership skills, and I believe in equal rights and speaking out to make the world fairer.